pryv/dev-site/source/guides/data-modelling.md

 Let's say you built an algorithm that computes allergen exposure based on geolocation data from your users and integrates it to their health profile.

-All the different data sources store their data in a single account:
+All the different data sources store their data in the user's account:
 - **Smartwatch**: Collects in real-time the GPS position of the user, which represents a high volume of data.
 - **Allergen Exposure Mobile App**: Tracks the allergen exposure using the geolocation data from the smartwatch of the user.
 - **Digital Tensiometer**: Used at home to daily monitor blood pressure and added in the health profile of the user.